-SEA 3303 - Topics in Sustainability & Energy Applications - 3 credit hours
+SES 3323 - Topics in Sustainability & Environmental Studies - 3 credit hours

-This course is designed to provide students with an understanding of and provide the environment for technical thinking and problem solving skill applications in a project-based learning environment.
-Prerequisites: SEA 1203, SEA 2103, SEA 3013, and instructor's permission.
-Course rotation: Spring.
+This course is designed to provide students with an understanding of technical thinking and problem-solving skill applications in a project-based learning environment.
+Emphasis and application will be on the presentation and discussion of relevant concepts, issues, and current events in sustainability and environmental studies.
+This course may be repeated for credit as long as topic changes.
+Prerequisite: SES 1123 or instructor's permission.
+Course rotation: Varies.